 We teach expectations so students always know where they stand.
 By being clear, specific and consistent save a lot of time rehashing issues.

 We teach our students to self-regulate their emotions.
 By showing our student healthy ways to express their emotions, we can spend our time teaching while they keep themselves ready to learn.
+Sometimes doing a feelings check is all that is needed.
+You can find the Feelings Check in our Resource Library or we can send you a copy when you join thousands of other ninjas on our mailing list.

 Now, being that we’re teachers, we turn this into an activity we can use for reading, writing and math.
 Students write poems and stories about everything they for which they are thankful.
 We originally decided to create a tree of thankfulness until one of our students suggested making turkeys instead.
 Each feather listed something they were thankful for.